 A lively port city in the Gironde department, Bordeaux is one of the largest cities in the country.
 It covers more than 5,600 square kilometres and is home to a population of nearly 1.2 million people.
-The town is divided into three main districts that are further subdivided into distinctive neighbourhoods that sprawl out in a web.
+The town is divided into three main districts that are further subdivided into distinctive neighborhoods that sprawl out in a web.

 Travel south and you’ll pass through downtown Bordeaux.
-Set at the centre of the city, this neighbourhood offers a great mix of history and contemporary culture.
+Set at the centre of the city, this neighborhood offers a great mix of history and contemporary culture.
 You’ll enjoy delicious restaurants and charming sights, as well as a good range of affordable accommodations.

 Head east towards the river to Quinconces.
-One of the most elegant neighbourhoods in Bordeaux, Quinconces is well-connected throughout the city.
+One of the most elegant neighborhoods in Bordeaux, Quinconces is well-connected throughout the city.
 It has everything from parks to bistros and is a great pick for families.

 Set to the south is Vieux Bordeaux, the historic centre of the city.
 Bursting with charm, this is where you’ll find the majority of Bordeaux’s most famous tourist attractions and landmarks.

 And finally, travel south out of the city centre to Gare Saint-Jean.
-Centred around the rail station, this neighbourhood is home to a vast array of nightclubs and discotheques, as well as hip restaurants and trendy cafes.
+Centred around the rail station, this neighborhood is home to a vast array of nightclubs and discotheques, as well as hip restaurants and trendy cafes.

 Still not sure where to stay in Bordeaux?
 Don’t worry, we’ve got you covered!